Reverse Sun Damage in Los Angeles

 Over exposure to harmful UV rays can cause pigment changes in the form of freckles.
 Light-skinned people tend to have more noticeable freckles.
 Freckles are caused when the melanin-producing cell is damaged.
 “Age spots” or liver spots are also due to exposure to the sun.
 In addition to freckles, exposure to the sun can cause cancerous skin lesions, benign tumors, wrinkles, discolored areas of the skin, yellowing of the skin, and telangiectasias.

-Which treatments are available depends on the severity and kind of damage done to your skin.
+Reversing sun damaged skin depends on the severity and kind of damage done to your skin.
 There are many products that can help aid in reversing sun damage (i.e. Tazarotene, Retinoid, Vitamin A).
 Chemical peels can also stimulate skin recovery and regrowth of the skin’s surface.

 Deeper peels, such as trichloroacetic acid and phenol (TCA), produce more benefit but also carry an increased risk of pigmentary changes or possibly very superficial scarring.
 Recovery is quicker with the more superficial peels; recovery from deeper peels can take several weeks.